bsblabs/embed-for-vaadin/README.md

 # Getting started

+Embed for Vaadin provides support for both Vaadin 6 and Vaadin 7.
+Since Vaadin 7 introduces a set of backward incompatible changes in the API, there are two separate libraries:

+* `com.bsb.common.vaadin.embed` for the Vaadin 6 support
+* `com.bsb.common.vaadin7.embed` for the Vaadin 7 support

 The most easy way to experience with Embed for Vaadin is to use the simple [Maven archetype](http://maven.apache.org/guides/introduction/introduction-to-archetypes.html).
 The following command line creates a simple project:

     mvn archetype:generate  \
         -DarchetypeGroupId=com.bsb.common.vaadin \
         -DarchetypeArtifactId=com.bsb.common.vaadin.embed-simple-archetype \
+        -DarchetypeVersion=0.4-SNAPSHOT

+If you want to experiment with Vaadin 7 instead, just use:

+    mvn archetype:generate  \
+        -DarchetypeGroupId=com.bsb.common.vaadin \
+        -DarchetypeArtifactId=com.bsb.common.vaadin7.embed-simple-archetype \
         -DarchetypeVersion=0.4-SNAPSHOT

 There are two ways to experience with the project once it has been created: